donovanh/ideas.shopireland.ie/posts/best-plunger.md

 ---
-title: The best toilet plunger ever
+title: The best sink plunger ever
 description: If you thought you'd tried the best, just wait till you unblock your shower with this baby
 date: 2020-06-14
 tags: